Discrete signature tensors for persistence landscapes: Discrete feature maps

 \section{Discrete feature maps}

-A discrete version of signature tensors, replacing paths with time-series, was introduced in \cite{diehl2020timewarping}, and first glimpses of the related geometry appear in \cite{bellingeri2023discrete}.
-Before applying such discrete approach to persistent homology, in the following we recall definitions and we prove that discrete signatures recover time-series {\em uniquely up to} time-warping and time-translation.
+A discrete version of signature tensors, replacing paths with time-series, was introduced in \cite{diehl2020iteratedsumsignature,diehl2020timewarping}, and first glimpses of the related geometry appear in \cite{bellingeri2025discrete}.
+Before applying such discrete approach to persistent homology, first we recall definitions and propose a matrix description of the equivalence relation for time-warping and time-translation.
+Finally, we prove that discrete signatures recover time-series {\em uniquely up to} time-warping and time-translation, fixing a gap in the proof of \cite[Theorem 3.15]{diehl2022tropical}.